All Episodes

 Now, if you can make this invisible, you can make anything invisible.

-And this time, I take it, they were going to have generators On board that we're going to provide power for all that was needed or what?
+And this time, I take it, they were going to have generators on board that were going to provide power for all that was needed or what?

 These were generators to provide the power for the coils which produced the rotating magnetic field.

-It was a very intense field and of course when you go from say 250 or 300 tons to 30,000 tons you have a considerable upscaling of power requirement.
+And, of course, when you go from say 250 or 300 tons to 30,000 tons, you have a considerable upscaling of power requirements.

-And that became a very sticky point with Tesla because He knew what he had to do in the way of power because of the approach, and he also knew that with the amount of power that would be required to make a battleship invisible, that he was going to have serious personnel problems.
+And he also knew that with the amount of power that would be required to make a battleship invisible, that he was going to have serious personnel problems.

-All right, well let me ask this question.
+All right, well, let me ask this question.

-So much more power required, why?
+So much more power required.

-Because of, one, the mass of the ship, or two, the size of the field you would need to cover that size of a ship?
+Because of, one, the mass of the ship, or two, the size of the field you would need to cover that size of a ship.

 It wasn't so much the mass of the ship as it was the size of the ship.

-So, in other words, you had to make a field big enough to take it all in.
+So in other words, you had to make a field big enough to take it all in.

 Correct.